Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Learning -Pauli k-Pauli Dimensionality

 Using our reduction of \cref{lem:clifford-to-block-junta} to the block-diagonal case, we can compute the distance between elements of $G$, arbitrary fractional powers, and multiply elements all in time $O(8^a \cdot 2^b + n(2a+b)^2)$.\footnote{This technically requires full knowledge of $G$, rather than an approximation of $G$ like we will get from \cref{lem:clifford-to-block-junta,thm:pauli-dimension-base}.
 However, we only need to compute these values relative to the outputs of \cref{thm:pauli-dimension-base}, all of which we always know the exact support of.} Constructing an arbitrary element of $G$ can be done using $O(4^a \cdot 2^b \cdot \poly\log(2^{a+b}/\eps))$ many additional gates using the Solovay-Kitaev theorem.
 Including the runtime of \cref{thm:pauli-dimension-base}, we find the total runtime to be $\poly\!\left(n,\, 2^{2a+b},\, \varepsilon^{-1},\, \log \delta^{-1}\right)$. \end{proof}

-The two query complexities differ solely in whether the support of $U$ is learned without the inverse (\cref{subsec:learning-without-the-inverse}) or with the inverse (\cref{subsec:learning-with-the-inverse})---the remainder of the algorithm does not use the inverse in either case.
-When $2^{a+b} \cdot b \ll 2^{2a+b}$, the algorithm without inverse access is query-optimal.
+When $b = O(2^a)$, the algorithm is provably query-optimal (up to a constant).
 An important instance of this is our algorithm for quantum $k$-juntas (\cref{subsec:juntas}), where $a=k$ and $b=0$.
 We conjecture that the version without inverse access is query optimal for all parameters.
 Establishing this would likely require techniques along the lines of \cite{tang2025amplitudeamplificationestimationrequire}.
-Our algorithm with inverse access is provably query-optimal, which we show in \cref{sec:lower-bounds}.

 \begin{remark}[Time complexities of our algorithm] While calculating the exact runtime of \cref{cor:pauli-dimension-bootstrap-finegrain} is tricky, a rough upper bound on the complexity is: